Runners

 Make a note of the following before proceeding with setting up Runner:

-• A runner or CLI machine needs at least 4 CPUs and 16 GB of memory.
+• A runner needs at least 2 CPUs and 4 GB of memory.
 This number may increase with an increase in the number of tests.
 Contact Traceable support for exact sizing by sending an email to support@traceable.ai.

 • Ensure that the machine where you are installing the Runner can communicate with the APIs and Traceable Platform.